dart-lang/site-www/src/codelabs/iterables.md

   {% include dartpads-embedded-troubleshooting.md %}
 {{site.alert.end}}

-## Why do you need collections?
+## What are collections?

+A collection is an object that represents a group of objects, which are called _elements_.
 Iterables are a kind of collection.
-A collection is an object that represents a group of objects, which are called _elements_.

 A collection can be empty, or it can contain many elements.
 Depending on the purpose,